lorenzopalloni/dotfiles/README.md

 # dotfiles

 ## Ubuntu set-up
 Before cloning [lorenzopalloni/dotfiles](https://github.com/lorenzopalloni/dotfiles) repo, you would probably need to run some of the following instructions.
-Even tough is not mandatory to follow the order in which they are presented, it is highly recommended.
+Although it is not mandatory to follow the order in which they are presented, it is highly recommended.
 Instructions have been tested on `Ubuntu 20.04`.

 ---
 ### Update the system